ClitherProject/Slither.io-Protocol/Protocol.md

 <a name="type_n_detail" href="#type_n_detail"><h4>Packet "n" (Update snake body)</h4></a>

-One body-part is being added at the front, none is being removed.
+Move snake into new position and shorten by 1 body-part node.
 The fam-value is updated.

 |Bytes|Data type|Description|
 |-----|---------|-----------|